Comparing the Carath\'eodory Pseudo-Distance and the K\"ahler-Einstein Distance on Complete Reinhardt Domains: Introduction and main results

-In both Theorem~\ref{th:CC} and Theorem~\ref{th:CC2}, we used the existence of the complete K\"ahler-Einstein metric on a bounded pseudoconvex domain as given in the main theorem in \cite{NMY83}.
-The reader might expect that one can eliminate the boundness assumption of $G$ to prove Theorem~\ref{th:CC} and Theorem~\ref{th:CC2} if there is the complete K\"ahler-Einstein metric on that complex manifold $G^n_{\epsilon}$.
-In that case, however, our proof is not working, because the step 4 in proofs of Theorem~\ref{th:CC} and Theorem~\ref{th:CC2} do not work.
+We apply the theorem of the existence of the complete K\"ahler--Einstein metric of a negative Ricci curvature on a bounded pseudoconvex domain in $\mathbb{C}^n$ as given in the main theorem in \cite{MokNgaimingYauShingTung83}.
+The hypothesis of Theorem~\ref{thm:main} is satisfied in several examples including ~\eqref{eq:example} complex ellipsoids \cite{ChoGunhee21} and symmetrize polydisks of arbitrary complex dimensions \cite{GunheeChoYuanYuan20,NikolovNikolaiPflugPeterThomasPascalJZwonekWlodzimierz08} and also others \cite{GunheeCho20}.
+The proof of Theorem~\ref{thm:main} will be presented in Section 3.